ykashou/ts-auth-hub/SEEDING.md

 When deploying to production:

-1. ✅ Push your schema to the database: `npm run db:push`
-2. ✅ Deploy/publish your application
+1. ✅ Deploy/publish your application
-3. ✅ Run the seed script: `npx tsx server/seed.ts`
+2. ✅ Check deployment logs immediately after startup for secrets
-4. ✅ Save the generated secrets in a secure location
+3. ✅ Save the generated secrets in a secure location (password manager)
-5. ✅ Verify services appear in the config page
+4. ✅ Verify services appear in the config page
+5. ✅ Done!
+Auto-seeding handles everything else

+**Note**: The database schema is automatically synced on deployment.
+No manual `db:push` required.

 ## Troubleshooting